Do-It-Yourself Wills Can Have Costly Consequences

-Ms. X passed away and her two nieces challenged the will.
-They argued that everything Ms. X inherited from her sister should go to them because Ms. X’s will only talks about her possessions going to her brother prior to the time she had inherited a large estate from her sister.
-The Court ruled in the nieces’ favor.
+After Ms. X passed away, her nieces challenged the will in court.
+They argued that everything Ms. X inherited from her sister should go to them since Ms. X's will only discussed her possessions going to her brother before she inherited the estate from her sister.
+The court agreed with the nieces and ruled in their favor.